Sportclub-Schneisingen/azure-sso-wordpress-plugin/README.md

 It is a collection of features of other plugins.

 ## Getting Started
-1. Run `docker-compose up -d` to start the WordPress containers.
+1. Run `docker compose up -d` to start the WordPress containers.
-1. Go to `http://localhost:8080` and install WordPress.
+1. Go to `http://localhost:8080/wp-admin/` and log in with username `admin` and password `admin`.
-1. Go to the WordPress admin panel.
-1. Go to Plugins > Installed Plugins.
+2. Go to Plugins > Installed Plugins.
-1. Activate the **Azure SSO** plugin.
+3. Activate the **Azure SSO** plugin.

-The default username is `admin` and the default password is `admin`.

 ## Installation
 1. Download the latest release as ZIP file.